A walk of any length requires some decent snacks in your rucksack to keep you powering up those hills.

 - Pre-heat the oven to 200C / 180C fan / gas 6.

-- Gently melt the butter, sugar and honey in a pan over a low heat.
+- Gently melt the butter, sugar and golden syrup in a pan over a low heat.

 - Line a square, ovenproof dish with greaseproof paper and plonk the flapjack mix into the dish.